The UltrAspire Astral Vest is the most recent purchase I’ve made for my running kit.

 - Boot Hook style attachments

 - Big hoop zipper loops that are easy to grab and open

 - Soft touch edging

 - Left front sweatproof pocket with zipper

-- Right front pocket has a stretch top opening and easily fits a small water bottle.
+- The right front pocket has a stretch top opening and easily fits a small water bottle.

-- Sweatproof pocket on right shoulder strap closes with a magnet
+- The sweatproof pocket on the right shoulder strap closes with a magnet

-There are few things that I LOVE about this vest.
+There are a few things that I LOVE about this vest.